g-s01/CS331/Lab-01/Q4/README.md

 #### Running the file

-Run the following commands in the terminal of the root folder project folder:
+Run the following commands in the terminal of the root folder:

 ```
 javac Q4/Q4.java